 I was 16 at the time of Woodstock and the Summer of Love.
 Non-sexual nudity had previously been unheard of, except for snickering remarks about art models and “nudist colonies.”
 Suddenly, images of naked people were everywhere.
 Nudity in films became commonplace.
 I saw “Hair” on Broadway, with its famous nude scene.
-Comfort with nudity was a feature of the era’s hippie culture.
+Comfort with nudity was a fixture of the era’s hippie culture.
 I admired and envied those confidently naked people in magazines and on stages.
 I yearned to unlearn my body shame and become one of them.
 I wanted to stop hiding my nakedness and let it be seen, because without clothes I felt like my truest self.
 I still feel that way.

 One of the images of non-sexual nudity that made a big impression on me during my teens in the 1960s.
 This is the only photo used here that is not of myself.

 I soon began dating an unemployed actor who spent his days at Riis Park, a [then] clothing optional beach near NYC.
 On hot days it was mobbed, with only narrow paths of exposed sand to walk on between “wall-to-wall” beach towels.
-The great majority of people wore swimsuits (including my boyfriend, who cultivated his tan-line like a work of art), but nudity was legal and accepted.
+The great majority of people wore swimsuits (including my boyfriend, who cultivated his tan-line like a garden), but nudity was legal and accepted.
 It was my first opportunity to be naked outdoors without fear of being caught.
 I spent long happy days in the nude, body surfing, gathering shells, and sunning.
 Unlike my companion, I got tan all over.
 It was very public but also very anonymous; a liberating combination.
 Well, it was anonymous for the most part… I once recognized my former camp counselor, and one day I saw a retired couple who lived upstairs from me.
 All of them wore swimsuits.
 My first impulse in both cases was to turn away and hope that I had not been seen, but I forced myself to say hello.
 We had friendly conversations.
 My nudity was neither acknowledged nor awkward.
 When I later encountered those neighbors in our apartment building, I realized that their having seen me naked changed nothing.
 For me, these were moments of growth.

 Being naked on a beach is still one of the great joys in my life.

 I forayed into a different kind of social nudity later in that summer of 1970, when I attended a party given by a friend’s girlfriend.
-Among those dancing in the crowded living room was one naked man.
+Among those dancing in the crowded living room was one naked (and very stoned) man.
 I was awed by how free he was, and by the fact that no one batted an eye.
 I could imagine how wonderful it must feel to move like that in the nude.
 Knowing I’d be disappointed in myself if I missed this opportunity when a braver soul had already cleared the path, I mustered the courage to take off my own clothes… but then sat in a corner, pleased to have met the challenge but too self conscious even to cross the room for a drink, let alone dance.

 Nowadays, I am perfectly at ease with being the only naked person at a party.